deepchecks/deepchecks/docs/source/user-guide/vision/data-classes/ClassificationData.rst

 Accepted Image Format
 ---------------------
 All checks in deepchecks require images in the same format.
-They use the `batch_to_images` function in order to get the images in the correct format.
+They use the :func:`~deepchecks.vision.VisionData.batch_to_images` function in order to get the images in the correct format.
 For more info on the accepted formats, please visit the `VisionData User Guide <VisionData.rst>`_.

 Accepted Label Format
 ---------------------
-Deepchecks' checks use the `batch_to_labels` function in order to get the labels in the correct format.
+Deepchecks' checks use the :func:`~deepchecks.vision.ClassificationData.batch_to_labels` function in order to get the labels in the correct format.
 The accepted label format for the ClassificationData is a tensor of shape (N,), when N is the number of samples.
 Each element is an integer representing the class index.
 For example, for a task with 3 different classes, the label tensor could be: ``[0, 1, 2]``.

 Accepted Prediction Format
 --------------------------
-Deepchecks' checks use the `infer_on_batch` function in order to get the predictions of the model in the correct format.
+Deepchecks' checks use the :func:`~deepchecks.vision.ClassificationData.infer_on_batch` function in order to get the predictions of the model in the correct format.
 The accepted prediction format for classification is a tensor of shape (N, n_classes), where N is the number of samples.
 Each element is an array of length n_classes that represent the probability of each class.
 For example, for a task with 3 different classes, the prediction tensor could be: ``[[0.1, 0.2, 0.7], [0.2, 0.3, 0.5], [0.3, 0.4, 0.1]]``.